slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 -- Milton Friedman [1912]*

 > *"The purpose of politics is not to solve problems but to find problems to justify the expansion of government power and an increase in taxes." (...)
-"You will never understand bureaucracies until you understand that for bureaucrats procedure is everything and outcomes are nothing."
+"You will never understand bureaucracies until you understand that for bureaucrats procedure is everything and outcomes are nothing." (...)
+"It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it."
 -- Thomas Sowell [1930]*

 > *"Bureaucracy is a construction designed to maximize the distance between a decision-maker and the risks of the decision."